Wormser Bros. Fine Old Cognac

 The second flask is embossed WORMSER BROS.
 SAN FRANCISCO vertically on the front.
 They come in a much wider range of colors.
 A paper Golden Sheaf Whiskey label would have occurred on the reverse.
 Both of these flasks are very rare and highly desirable though their shapes are somewhat bulbous.

 The flask is considered extremely rare and was probably distributed for a short time around 1871 and 1872.
 There are somewhere in the neighborhood of six examples known.
 It is a smaller flask than the other Wormser flasks noted above and slightly larger than a half-pint.
 The flask comes with a double roll top mouth and is fairly heavy glass.
 Examples are typically a lighter amber shade with a slight olive tone.
-It is noted in Thomas’ book that a broken pint example of this flask was found but records have been lost.
+It is noted in Whiskey Bottles of the Old West by John L. Thomas that a broken pint example of this flask was found but records have been lost.
 The flasks have been found in California and Nevada.

 Isaac Wormser was born in May 1821 near Stuttgart in Württemberg, Germany.
 As a youth, he received a common education and learned the trade of a cloth weaver.
 He came to America in 1842, first settling in New York City, but soon went on to Kentucky where he remained for about four years.
 He then went on to Chicago for a few years and worked,